OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ### Checking a Listening Tentacle

 *On the Tentacle machine*, open a web browser and navigate to [https://localhost:10933](https://localhost:10933) (or your chosen Tentacle communications port if it isn't the default).
-Make sure an **HTTPS** URL is used.
+Make sure you use an **HTTPS** URL is used.

 The page shown should look like the one below.